 Land grabbing is nothing new – think of the enclosure movement of Medieval Europe where wealthy elites moved into rural areas to privatize the commons, violently evicted peasants, and prompted resistance from grassroots groups like the Diggers and legendary heroes like Robin Hood.
 Modern day land grabbing is now taking advantage of this earlier process of turning land into a market commodity, enabling absentee owners to speculate on its future value no matter how the farm land is currently being used or who depends upon agriculture for their livelihood.

-Family farmers go bankrupt when they can no longer afford to pay rising rent, and for many beginning farmers being able to scrape together enough money to actually buy a property is now a distant dream.
-The cruel irony of land grabbing thanks to outside speculators like TIAA-CREF is that the retirement of a rural vocational college teacher may now depend upon the bankruptcy of the rural farm kids in their very own classroom.
+Not being able to pay for rising rates on rented land is one of the reasons that family farmers go bankrupt, and for many beginning farmers being able to scrape together enough money to actually buy a property is now a distant dream.
+The cruel irony of land grabbing thanks to outside speculators like TIAA is that the retirement of a rural public school teacher may now depend upon the bankruptcy of the farm kids in their very own classroom.

-Of course, turning our most important productive asset into a casino is highly reckless and dangerous activity, especially when those who gamble with land have no interest in agriculture and may not even dwell in the United States itself.
+Of course, turning our most important productive asset into a casino is highly reckless and dangerous activity, especially when those who gamble with land have no real interest in farming and may not even dwell in the United States itself.
 This is why many states – including Wisconsin – have laws limiting corporate and/or foreign ownership of farmland.
 Chapter 710 of the WI State Statutes currently bars foreign corporations from owning more than 640 acres of land.
-Yet, these laws are now under attack by Gov. Walker and powerful real estate and hedge fund lobbyists who would prefer no restrictions so they can make as much profit as possible.
-Potential land grabbing by TIAA-CREF is limited by such U.S. laws since so much of their speculative capital actually comes from pension funds overseas in Canada, Sweden, and elsewhere.
+Yet, these laws are now under attack.

-Sadly, TIAA-CREF’s land grabbing is not limited to the U.S. In Brazil, TIAA-CREF has doubled its holdings since 2012 to over 600,000 acres mostly in the northeastern Cerrado savanna region, after evading Brazil’s law against foreign land ownership through a confusing array of domestic subsidiaries.
-The abuses stemming from this land grab were exposed by the non-profit GRAIN in 2015 and further substantiated by a major story in the New York Times (11/16/15) TIAA-CREF also has a $400 million stake in palm oil schemes in Malaysia and Indonesia that have displaced indigenous peoples and threaten endangered species such as the orangutan.
-TIAA-CREF is a major bankroller behind the IOI Corporation, as well – another palm oil developer – which has been implicated in a massive fish kill in the Pasion River of Guatemala in June 2015, as well as human rights abuses in Nigeria and Uganda.
+Sadly, TIAA’s land grabbing is not limited to the U.S. In Brazil, TIAA now owns over 800,000 acres mostly in the northeastern Cerrado savanna region, having evaded Brazil’s own law against foreign land ownership through a confusing array of domestic subsidiaries, with the result being massive deforestation aggravating climate change.
+TIAA also has massive stake in equally destructive palm oil plantations in Malaysia and Indonesia that have destroyed tropical rainforests, displaced indigenous peoples, and now threaten endangered species such as the orangutan.
+TIAA is a major bankroller behind the IOI Corporation, as well – another notorious palm oil developer – which has been implicated in human rights abuses in Nigeria and Uganda.

-You Can Help Hold TIAA-CREF Responsible for its Land Grabbing Pension Fund Investments!
+You Can Help Hold TIAA Accountable for its Global Land Grabbing!